tweag/nickel/doc/manual/types-vs-contracts.md

 ## Library (record of functions)

-You should use **type annoations** for records of functions.
+You should use **type annotations** for records of functions.
 Currently Nickel doesn't have a specific notion of a library or a module.
 You can just put functions inside a record.
 In accordance with the previous section, you should also use a type annotation on your record to make the type of the functions